jhocast/Cybersecurity/README.md

 The machines on the internal network are not exposed to the public Internet.

 <details>
   <summary>Only the Elk Server machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP whatever IP addresses were white listed in the Azure inbound rules:</summary>
+Access to this machine is only allowed from whatever IP addresses were white listed in the load balancer's inbound rule:</summary>

   ## Creating Outbound rule on Elk Server
   1. Locate you IP address on https://whatismyipaddress.com